Hoanvk05/Boost_Solana/README.md

 Boost is a Solana-based platform that allows people to solve puzzles in order to learn new knowledge like cryptocurrencies and earn native tokens.

-Boost running both Mobile App (Android/IOS)
+Boost running both Mobile App (Android/IOS).

-Boost using dual token system for users to mint NFT & earn tokens
+Boost using dual token system for users to mint NFTs & earn tokens.